darrylmunsch/AgricultureApplication/SP20-P05-Mobile/README.md

 *****4/9/20 DM
 -Added Constants.js to main project
--Added LoginScreen.js to Screens
+-Added Login.js to Screens
 -Added Button.js and FormTextInput.js to Components folder
     -These are template functions to be reused in many cases -Added Resources folder for images, etc.
 -Added Storage.js to Functions folder.
 Stores multiple AsyncStorage functions to be used across app.
--LoginScreen successfully authorizes a valid login.
+-Login successfully authorizes a valid login.
     -Need to finish passing data to/from screens via AsyncStorage.

 *****4/10/20 DM